 Crack Festival is part of This is Not Art and happens each year in Newcastle over the October long weekend.
 In 2019, Crack teamed up with five arts companies across NSW who support the development of young artists and experimental work to present GENERATE.
 Supported by Create NSW, the GENERATE program provided mentorship, creative development and producing support to young and emerging artists creating exciting new work.
 Through our partnership with Crack Festival, the Trajectory Resident artists were a part of GENERATE in 2019.

 Alexandra Rose is an emerging artist from Newcastle with a passion for creating immersive and interactive experiences for audiences.
 Through her Trajectory Residency in 2019, Alex developed Precondition – an immersive work combining film, live performance and interactive games to explore what it’s like to live with an invisible disability.

 Georgia is an emerging artist based in Newcastle working in puppetry and installation with a strong focus on community engagement.
 Through her Trajectory Residency, Georgia developed Ibis – a playful, interactive, roving performance featuring a giant Ibis puppet that reflects on contemporary perceptions of Newcastle.

 Mentored by: Erth Visual & Physical Inc. (Sydney) and Curious Legends (Newcastle)

 Want to get involved?

-Applications for the 2019 Trajectory Residency have now closed.
-Information about the 2020 Trajectory Residency will be available early next year.
+Information about the 2020 Trajectory Residency will be available soon.
 To ensure you hear about upcoming opportunities to get involved at Tantrum, subscribe to our e-news or follow us on Facebook and Instagram.